 - Discovery costs.

 - Laboratory fees.

 How do you fund a law firm?

-The process for obtaining legal funding for your law firm is quite simple, straightforward and it takes 72 hours.
+The process for obtaining legal funding for your law firm is quite simple, and it takes 72 hours.
 The first step in the process is to request legal financing from Baker Street Funding, following which we will review your application, including your basic information and list of cases.

 Secondly, we will then proceed to conduct our due diligence process, further setting up a conference call in order to discuss any queries that we might have about your case portfolio and your litigation experience.